-If you’re not really into Trick or Treating this Halloween year, here are some spooky ideas to celebrate All Hallow’s Eve socially-distanced style:
+If you’re not really into Trick or Treating this Halloween year, here are some spooky ideas to celebrate All Hallow’s Eve your own style:

 Carve Pumpkins this Halloween

-A family favorite and classic Fall activity, and easy to do socially -distanced with neighbors in your driveways, or with just your own little goblins.
+A family favorite and classic Fall activity, and easy to do with family, friends, neighbors in your driveways, or with just your own little goblins.

 Bake Some Boo-licious Treats

 Save some pumpkin seeds for roasting and some pumpkin guts for pie, scones or bread!
 Pumpkin everything, y’all!